Effective people research

 Chafetz ME, Blane HT, Abram HS, Golner J, Lacy E, McCourt WF, Clark E and Meyers W (1962) Establishing treatment relations with alcoholics.
 Journal of Nervous and Mental Disease 134: 395-409

 The researchers looked at what happened when people with alcohol problems attending an Emergency Room were seen by the regular staff compared to staff from an alcohol agency.
-The charts show engagement with the specialist staff was markedly better than with the regular staff and this was maintained over 12months.
+The first chart shows 65% of those seen by specialist alcohol staff attended the alcohol service for an initial appointment compared to 5.4% of those seen by ER staff.
+The second chart shows those making contact of any kind after the Emergency Room encounter.

 It is all about being nice, being optimistic and showing expertise that gives confidence that you can help.